gdm413229/swwmgz_m/FuturePlans.md

 * **Expand third person animations**
   - 4-directional movement variants
   - Height-dependent headpats (current animation was designed for dogs on same floor)
+* **Additional gestures + gesture menu**
+  - Dab (loud and bassy, alerts monsters)
+  - Airhorn (unlimited range A_AlertMonsters, to unbreak vanilla teleport closets)
+  - Clap
+  - The Finger
+  - A Magic Trick (yes, it's THAT one)
+  - Thumbs Down
+  - Horns
+  - Picture Perfect (takes a screenshot with hud disabled and a cute frame around it)
+  - Giggle
 * **DLC Gameset:**
   - Tetris
   - Pong